Soil stripping

 Stripping PVC, thermoplastic and linoleum floors is a multi-step process, carried out by cleaning professionals equipped with professional products and suitable cleaning equipment such as single-brush or scrubber dryers.

-Floor preparation and stripping: The first step is to prepare the surface by removing furniture, clearing the surfaces as much as possible and sweeping using a damp sweeping mop with impregnated gauze or a microfibre mop and a neutral cleaner and then possibly carefully vacuuming the floor.
-Then, you will need to use a low-speed single-brush machine or a scrubber-dryer for large surfaces equipped with a black/brown disc or green if the surface is fragile to thoroughly strip your PVC, lino or thermoplastic floor, removing layers of dirt, old layers of wax and accumulated residue.
+Floor preparation and stripping: The first step is to prepare the surface by removing furniture, clearing the surfaces as much as possible and sweeping using a damp sweeping mop with impregnated gauze or a microfiber mop and a neutral cleaner, then possibly carefully vacuuming the floor.
+Then, you will need to use a low-speed single-brush machine or a floor scrubber for large surfaces equipped with a black /brown disc or green if the surface is fragile to thoroughly strip your PVC, lino or thermoplastic floor, removing layers of dirt, old layers of wax and accumulated residue.

-Floor rinsing and chemical neutralization: Once stripping is done, it is essential to rinse the floor thoroughly to remove any residue from the stripping solution.
-This floor neutralization step ensures that the floor is perfectly neutral with a pH close to 7 before applying the protection via an acrylic emulsion (wax or metallization).
-This phase can be done using a water vacuum cleaner but also a scrubber-dryer as long as the dimensions of the room lend themselves to it.
-This neutralization phase can be greatly reduced with the use of a so-called "no-rinse" stripper which still requires rinsing but where the return to neutrality of the floor will be accelerated.
+Floor rinsing and chemical neutralization: Once stripping is complete, it is essential to thoroughly rinse the floor to remove any residue from the stripping solution.
+This floor neutralization step ensures that the floor is perfectly neutral with a pH close to 7 before applying protection via an acrylic emulsion (wax or metallization).
+This phase can be done using a wet vacuum cleaner but also a scrubber-dryer as long as the size of the room allows it.
+This neutralization phase can be greatly reduced with the use of so-called "no-rinse" stripper which still requires rinsing but where the return to neutrality of the floor will be accelerated.
 In the case of this type of stripper it would be more honest to speak of a stripper with limited rinsing...
 The pH can be checked with pH paper strips or "litmus" paper.

 The two forms of stripping: did you know?